What I Need to Know

-Our City attracts a large number of newly-arrived residents each year with many coming from refugee and non-English speaking backgrounds and representing diverse religions, races and cultures.
+Our City attracts a large number of newly-arrived residents each year.
+Many come from refugee and non-English speaking backgrounds, and represent diverse religions, languages, races and cultures.
 Many have experienced extreme hardships and have settled in Australia for safety reasons.

 CEO of the Refugee Council of Australia, Paul Power and Councillor Khal Asfour signed the Charter confirming the commitment to respecting and supporting refugees.
 The Charter contains 12 principles that recognise the difficulties faced by refugees and their right to live without fear of persecution.

 The City of Canterbury Bankstown is honoured to continue with these values.

 Download the Refugee Charter in seven community languages below:

 As a 'Refugee Welcome Zone', the City of Canterbury Bankstown works hard to proudly create an environment that fosters social harmony and promotes social inclusion to ensure all residents are richer for living in our City.

 In June 2020 Council joined the Refugee Welcome Zone Leadership Group along with other councils including the City of Sydney, City of Melbourne, Darebin, Danndenong, Fairfield, Inner West, Liverpool and Blacktown councils, to further enhance the direction of the Refugee Welcome Zone initiative.

 It is important that opportunities such as Refugee Week are used to experience and celebrate the rich diversity of refugee communities throughout our City.